FREE Shipping on orders over $899

 2. Cardiovascular System Support: The relationship between magnesium and cardiovascular health has been the subject of numerous studies.
 Magnesium has been shown to help regulate blood pressure , reduce inflammation, and contribute to the prevention of cardiovascular disease.

 6. Migraine and Headache Relief: Magnesium chloride supplementation has shown promising results in reducing the frequency and severity of migraines.
-This effect may be related to magnesium's ability to relax blood vessels and reduce nervous excitability.
+This effect may be related to magnesium's ability to relax blood vessels and reduce nerve excitability.

-7. Detoxification and Digestion Enhancement: Magnesium chloride can act as a mild laxative, promoting bowel regularity and aiding in the elimination of toxins from the body.
+7. Detoxification and Digestion Improvement: Magnesium chloride can act as a mild laxative, promoting bowel regularity and aiding in the elimination of toxins from the body.
 This property makes magnesium chloride a valuable component in detoxification programs.

 [product=clorumag]